owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/introduction_img_1.md

 layout: image_description
 ---

-_title: The Rook from Penny Magazine
+_title: Monthly Supplement of the Penny Magazine, The Rook
-description: Main page photo
 creator: Society for the Diffusion of Useful Knowledge
-_date: January 31, 1839
+_date: 1839
-rights:
+rights: Public Domain
-type:
+type: StillImage
-source:
+source: University of Iowa
 identifier:
-contributor:
+contributor: The Society for the Diffusion of Useful Knowledge
 format:
-credit_(IPTC):
-date_created_(IPTC):
+credit_(IPTC): Digitized Courtesy of Google, Hathi Trust Digital Library date_created_(IPTC):